panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 }
 ```

 The class-based enum works if you like classes.
-Class-based enums, however, offer less protection than frozen or proxied enums.
+Class-based enum, however, is less protected than frozen or proxied enums.

 *What other ways to create enums in JavaScript do you know?*